Sign up to our Newsletter

 Step Six: Include Your Research

 Remember that research you conducted about Cornell?
 Now’s the time to show you did your homework.
-Students typically include their specific reasons for applying to Cornell near the end of their personal statement.
+Students typically include their reasons for applying to Cornell near the end of their personal statement.

 Mention any relevant courses, clinics, or professors that align with your academic and career goals.
 Prove that you have carefully considered why Cornell is the right fit for you!